how to get your tessera sanitaria

 Appointment anxiety? apply with the support centre

-While it’s possible to obtain a Tessera Sanitaria on your own, many international students and expats find it helpful to have someone with experience and knowledge of the Italian system handle the application process for them.
+While it’s possible to obtain a Tessera Sanitaria on your own, many international students and expats find it helpful to have someone with experience and knowledge of the Italian healthcare system handle the application process for them.
 Our Support Services are designed to make your life in Italy easier and more convenient.
 Contact us today to learn more about our Support Services and how we can help you get your Tessera Sanitaria quickly and hassle-free.

 Content and support is for informational purposes only and should not be construed as independent legal, taxation, or other investment advices.